thzidaan/thzidaan/README.md

 ## I'm a Software Developer and a Musician!!

-- ⚡ I’m currently learning everything
+- ⚡ I’m currently learning Web Developement
 - 👯 I love collborating with awesome people
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - 🔭 Fun fact: I Love Astronomy